If you want to apply to The University of Akron, the regular decision application deadline is August 1 and the fee for the application costs $50.

 |Level of Applicant's Interest||Considered|

-To apply, all applicants to The University of Akron must submit the following items.
-Double check with The University of Akron's admissions department to confirm all application materials and requirements.
+To apply to The University of Akron, all applicants must submit the following items.
+Check with The University of Akron's admissions department to confirm all application materials and requirements.

 |Area||Required||Recommended||Required for Some||Details (If Any)|